annadiarov/AdaptivePELE/README.rst

     - `saltConcentration`: Salt concentration to be set up in the topology by adding Na+ and Cl- ions, after neutralizing the system.

         - Default: 0 (type ``float``)
-        - Warning: We noticed that our predicted value was slightly smaller that the one computed by tleap after solvation, so we would suggest setting up a slightly higher concentration (eg. instead of 0.15, 0.17M to have ~0.15M during the simulation)
 Usage
 -----